What is a Water Trail?

 Opportunity

 A coalition of regional Tourism Promotion Agencies are currently partnering on developing the New York’s Southern Tier Water Trail with the support of the National Park Service Rivers, Trails, Conservation Assistance Program.
-To find out more and to get involved please contact Kevin Costello at info@corningfingerlakes.com or call (607) 936-6544.
+To find out more and to get involved please contact Kevin Peterson at kpeterson@corningfingerlakes.com or call (607) 936-6544.

 Photo Credit: Southern Tier Kayak Tours